The two-dimensional Euler equations in Yudovich type space and $\mathrm{\textbf{bmo}}$-type space: Introduction

 \begin{remark} For the case $0\leq\alpha\leq1$, we see that the vorticity $\omega(t,x)$ has a logarithmic loss of regularity for all $t>0$.
-Similar results concerning on loss of regularity on vorticity were shown in works \cite{B-H13} and \cite{Vi00}, see also Corollary \ref{Coro-Exi-bmo} for $\alpha\in]0,1]$.
-From the optimal estimate \eqref{eq.optimal-BK}, it seem impossible to get the regularity persistence of vorticity in $\rm bmo$.
-Thus, the loss of regularity on vorticity in Theorem \ref{Theorem-Exi-UNI} seems inevitable.
+Similar results concerning loss of regularity on vorticity were shown in the works \cite{B-H13} and \cite{Vi00}, see also Theorem \ref{Theorem-Exi-UNI} for $\alpha\in]0,1]$.
+From the optimal estimate \eqref{eq.optimal-BK}, it seem to be impossible to get the regularity persistence of vorticity in $\rm bmo$.
+Thus, the loss of regularity on vorticity in Theorem \ref{Theorem-Exi-UNI} seems to be inevitable.
 It is interesting to show whether this loss is optimal or not, and we plan to study it in our future work. \end{remark}